 There is much more to an MIT education than study and research in classrooms and laboratories.
 Numerous activities and groups are available that complement academic pursuits and provide opportunities for students to grow and develop new interests or lifelong pursuits.
 Student organizations help in students' overall leadership development and build important life skills.
 This section describes just a few of the activities that add to campus life.

 Many students are actively engaged in service work either through the Priscilla King Gray Public Service Center or on their own.
 Groups such as Alpha Phi Omega, the national service fraternity, Amphibious Achievement, and the Educational Studies Program sponsor active social service programs.
 For example, the Educational Studies Program provides opportunities for MIT students to work with area high school students.

 MIT also has a number of cultural and identity groups including the Black Students' Union, the Latino Cultural Center, the Asian American Association, and the South Asian American Students Association.
 Over 30 international student organizations sponsor a rich array of programs, including discussion groups and social events.
 The International Students' Association, for example, sponsors a newsletter, assemblies, and other events.
-For members and allies of MIT's LBGTQ+ community, G@MIT organizes weekly awareness programs and discussion groups, and sponsors social events throughout the year.
+For members and allies of MIT's LGBTQ+ community, G@MIT organizes weekly awareness programs and discussion groups, and sponsors social events throughout the year.
 The Graduate Women at MIT (GWAMIT) works to promote the personal and professional development of women in graduate school at MIT.
 MIT also has over 30 religious groups that represent a diversity of faith and spiritual interests.